pgraves5/charts/dellemc-license/README.md

 # Helm Chart for Installing Dell EMC License
-The chart will allow a user to install a DELL EMC License in the Kubernetes cluster for a product.
+The chart will allow a user to install a Dell EMC License in the Kubernetes cluster for a product.

 A user has to provide a license xml file for a product from the command line to generate the license secret object for the product.
-The secret object will be labeled with "com.dellemc.decklicense.subscribed=true" so that DECKS (Dell EMC Common Kubernetes Services) can create a license resource from the secret.
+The secret object will be labeled with `com.dellemc.decklicense.subscribed=true` so that DECKS (Dell EMC Common Kubernetes Services) can create a Dell EMC k8s license resource from the secret.

 ## Table of Contents